surifirstpin/biplus_documentation/version.1/SavingReports.md

 ## Enable Cache

-Cache saves the data, so the future request for the data is provided faster.
+Cache saves the data, to pull the data with inspecific time limit.

 - **Enable cache** multiple users can pull the report from the cache in given time frame.